 You may need emergency hand surgery after a traumatic injury or surgical repair for a progressive hand condition.
 No matter what type of surgery you need, you receive skilled care from the board-certified orthopedic surgeons at Northeast Orthopaedics & Sports Medicine.
 As hand surgery specialists, they have extensive experience repairing the problem and protecting optimal hand function.
-If you need help with a hand condition, book an appointment online or call one of their offices in Live Oak or San Antonio, Texas.
+If you need help with a hand condition, book an appointment online or call one of their offices in Shertz, Live Oak or San Antonio, Texas.

 When you have a hand condition, Northeast Orthopaedics & Sports Medicine focuses on the best treatment for healing the problem and ensuring you maintain full hand function and sensation.

 They successfully treat most hand problems without surgery.
 However, many conditions eventually need surgery if the problem doesn’t improve.
 And sometimes, surgery is the first line of treatment.
 For example, broken bones and injured tendons may need prompt surgery.

 Your provider may also perform surgery when a serious infection develops.